M4V: Multimodal Mamba for Efficient Text-to-Video Generation: Conclusion

-In this work, we introduce M4V, a Mamba-based approach for text-to-video generation.
-By considering the multi-modal nature of the task, we propose the Multi-Modal Diffusion Mamba (MM-DiM) Block, a unified block that addresses Mamba’s limitations in video and multi-modal modeling.
-As a result, M4V significantly reduces computational costs while maintaining generation quality.
-Additionally, we incorporate a reward learning strategy, which further improves visual quality and overall consistency.
-Our work demonstrates the potential of efficient architecture-level designs that leverage linear-time models as a compelling alternative to attention-based methods.
-For limitations, our approach still includes attention blocks before the MM-DiM layers, as well as a temporal branch to enhance temporal consistency.
-Besides, our model exhibits slightly lower performance in terms of \textit{Dynamic Degree}.
-Future research may explore fully linear-time architectures for this challenging task and investigate methods to enhance the dynamic level of the generated videos.
+In this work, we introduce \textbf{M4V}, a Mamba-based framework for text-to-video generation, with additional training strategies to further enhance generation quality when using only publicly available datasets.
+Given the multimodal nature of this task, we propose the \textbf{MultiModal Diffusion Mamba (MM-DiM) Block}, a unified module that overcomes Mamba's inherent limitations in multimodal modeling.
+As a result, M4V achieves substantial reductions in computational cost while maintaining high generation quality.
+Our experiments provide a comprehensive analysis of architectural design choices with respect to both performance and efficiency, demonstrating the potential of linear-time models as a compelling alternative to attention-based methods.
+Furthermore, extending our design to the recent Wan2.1 model confirms the generalizability of our approach.